 Harry Dunn’s killer appears to reject coroner request to attend inquest remotely

-Anne Sacoolas was due to appear remotely from the US on Monday but her evidence will now be read.
+Anne Sacoolas will not even appear remotely at the inquest into Harry Dunn’s death

-The family of teenage motorcyclist Harry Dunn are “shocked and upset” after finding out just days before his inquest that their son’s killer would not be giving live evidence.
+Harry Dunn‘s family are “shocked and upset” after hearing his killer will not be appearing, even remotely, at the teenager’s inquest.

-Northamptonshire coroner Anne Pember issued a request to US government employee Anne Sacoolas last year in which she invited her to attend remotely on Monday.

-The proposed witness list for the inquest, seen by the PA news agency, now shows Sacoolas will have her evidence read to the court.
+Anne Sacoolas, who fled to the US after hitting the motorcyclist with her car, was invited by the coroner to attend remotely at the hearing but a witness list shows the US government employee will have her version of events read out to the court.

-The Dunn family’s spokesman Radd Seiger said the 19-year-old’s parents were informed about the proposed plan on Thursday, describing the situation as “yet another kick to the stomach”.
+The Dunn family’s spokesman Radd Seiger said Harry’s parents were informed about the proposed plan on Thursday, describing the situation as “yet another kick to the stomach”.

 Sacoolas’s lawyer, Ben Cooper KC, told a pre-inquest review hearing in November that the US citizen was “keen to assist the inquest”.